smartDIYs/smartdiys_creator_manual_en/manual/names.md

 Added Items can be checked from the list.
 Processing is performed in the order of this list.

 ### Right click menu
-Right-click on an item to display the menu.
+You can right-click an item to display the menu.
 - Enable: Switch the setting item "Enable" of the machining parameter.
 - Delete this item: Delete the this item and object.
 - Select this objects: Select the object associated with the item.
 Select a group if it is grouped.